brylevkirill/notes/interesting recent papers.md

   - `video` <https://youtu.be/9z3_tJAu7MQ?t=22m45s> (Wayne)

 ----
+#### ["Deep Reinforcement Learning and the Deadly Triad"](https://arxiv.org/abs/1812.02648) Hasselt, Doron, Strub, Hessel, Sonnerat, Modayil
+  `Q-learning`
+>	"We know from reinforcement learning theory that temporal difference learning can fail in certain cases.
+Sutton and Barto identify a deadly triad of function approximation, bootstrapping, and off-policy learning.
+When these three properties are combined, learning can diverge with the value estimates becoming unbounded.
+However, several algorithms successfully combine these three properties, which indicates that there is at least a partial gap in our understanding.
+In this work, we investigate the impact of the deadly triad in practice, in the context of a family of popular deep reinforcement learning models - deep Q-networks trained with experience replay - analysing how the components of this system play a role in the emergence of the deadly triad, and in the agent’s performance."
+>	"When combining TD learning with function approximation, updating the value at one state creates a risk of inappropriately changing the values of other states, including the state being bootstrapped upon.
+This is not a concern when the agent updates the values used for bootstrapping as often as they are used.
+However, if the agent is learning off-policy, it might not update these bootstrap values sufficiently often.
+This can create harmful learning dynamics that can lead to divergence of the function parameters.
+The combination of function approximation, off-policy learning, and bootstrapping has been called “the deadly triad” due to this possibility of divergence."
+>	"The Deep Q-network agent uses deep neural networks to approximate action values, which are updated by Q-learning, an off-policy algorithm.
+Moreover, DQN uses experience replay to sample transitions, thus the updates are computed from transitions sampled according to a mixture of past policies rather than the current policy.
+This causes the updates to be even more off-policy.
+Finally, since DQN uses one-step Q-learning as its learning algorithm, it relies on bootstrapping.
+Despite combining all these components of the deadly triad, DQN successfully learnt to play many Atari 2600 games."

 #### ["Is Q-learning Provably Efficient?"](https://arxiv.org/abs/1807.03765) Jin, Allen-Zhu, Bubeck, Jordan
   `Q-learning`
 >	"The theoretical question of "whether model-free algorithms can be made sample efficient" is one of the most fundamental questions in RL, and remains unsolved even in the basic scenario with finitely many states and actions."